Shane McAnally: Songland

-McAnally is also a mentor on NBC's songwriting competition series, Songland.
-On Songland, McAnally works alongside esteemed producers Ryan Tedder and Ester Dean, collaborating with unknown songwriters to craft hit songs.
+McAnally was also a mentor on the songwriting competition series, Songland, which ran on NBC from 2019 to 2020.
+On Songland, McAnally worked alongside esteemed producers Ryan Tedder and Ester Dean, collaborating with unknown songwriters to craft hit songs.
 Each "winning" song is recorded by that episode's musical guest and released immediately following the episode.
 McAnally has described his role on the show as his "wildest dream job that I never knew I wanted."
 Songs co-written by McAnally as a part of his role on Songland are as follows.